top of page

 But: "Is this flexible and correctable?"

-We believe correction should be measurable. structured, and observable.
+We believe correction should be measurable, structured, and observable.

 The following reviews reflect changes in movement control, not cosmetic arch appearance.